rclone/rclone/docs/content/cache.md

 The `cache` remote wraps another existing remote and stores file structure and its data for long running tasks like `rclone mount`.

+## Status

+The cache backend code is working but it currently doesn't have a maintainer so there are [outstanding bugs](https://github.com/rclone/rclone/issues?q=is%3Aopen+is%3Aissue+label%3Abug+label%3A%22Remote%3A+Cache%22) which aren't getting fixed.

+The cache backend is due to be phased out in favour of the VFS caching layer eventually which is more tightly integrated into rclone.

+Until this happens we recommend only using the cache backend if you find you can't work without it.
+There are many docs online describing the use of the cache backend to minimize API hits and by-and-large these are out of date and the cache backend isn't needed in those scenarios any more.

+## Setup

 To get started you just need to have an existing remote which can be configured with `cache`.